dertder25t-png/FocusDeck/docs/FocusDeck_Jarvis_Execution_Roadmap.md

 - [x] `npm run build` (WebApp) succeeds with the new QR/canvas types; Vite reports a large chunk warning but finishes.
 - [x] `dotnet build FocusDeck.sln -c Release` (passes with the known warnings in LectureIntegrationTests, RemoteControlIntegrationTests, and AssetIntegrationTests).

-## Execution order — Server → Windows → Android
+## Execution order — Server/Web → Windows (Android in separate roadmap)

-- **Step 1: Harden the Linux web server/backend.** Finish all Phase 0 + Phase 1 server tasks first (schema ownership in EF, `/` SPA routing, multi‑tenant plumbing, `/v1/tenants/*` APIs, Linux URL cleanup, CI artifact) so the ASP.NET Core app is rock‑solid and deployable on your Linux host.
+- **Step 1: Harden the Linux web server + Web UI.** Finish all Phase 0 + Phase 1 server and WebApp tasks first (schema ownership in EF, `/` SPA routing, multi‑tenant plumbing, `/v1/tenants/*` APIs, Jarvis APIs/UI, Linux URL cleanup, CI artifact) so the ASP.NET Core app and web client are rock‑solid and deployable on your Linux host.
 - **Step 2: Bring the Windows desktop client up to parity.** Once the backend is stable, wire WPF onboarding/PAKE/tenant context in `OnboardingWindow`, `KeyProvisioningService`, and the shell UX against the already‑solid server, keeping changes client‑side only.
-- **Step 3: Land the Android/Mobile (MAUI) client.** After Windows is green, hook up MAUI provisioning, QR pairing, and tenant display using the same PAKE endpoints and tokens, focusing on platform‑specific UX and connectivity (emulator/physical device networking) without touching server logic again.
+- **Android/Mobile:** Defer to `docs/FocusDeck_Jarvis_Android_Roadmap.md` and only start once the server + Windows client are in production and stable.

 ## Phase 0 — Stabilize & Unify (Sprint 1–2)